La Parrilla Silver Mine

 La Parrilla Land Package

 The La Parrilla Silver Mine is 100% owned by First Majestic Silver Corp.
-It is comprised of mining rights that cover 69,460 hectares, which makes it the Company's single largest land package.
+It is comprised of mining concessions that total 69,440 hectares, which makes it the Company's single largest land package.
 The property has known mineralization throughout, with a complex of five underground mines surrounding the mill including Los Rosarios, La Rosa, San Jose, Quebradillas and San Marcos.

 The property began operations in October 2004 at a rate of 180 tpd.
 It recently underwent a fifth major development project that further expanded the mill to 2,000 tpd (from the previous 850 tpd).
 The expansion was deemed commercially effective on March 1, 2012 and the new parallel 1,000 tpd flotation and 1,000 tpd cyanidation circuits became fully operational.
 At the newly designed run rate of 2,000 tpd, La Parrilla will produce in the range of 3.3 to 3.4 million ounces of silver equivalent annually.